 Dinner at Primland Resort

-Miles off of route 58 is one of the Parkway’s greatest hidden treasures, Primland Resort.
+Miles off of route 58 is one of the Parkway’s greatest hidden treasures, Primland Resort, Auberge Resorts Collection.
 This five-star luxury mountain resort is best known for its award-winning golf course, the Highland Course.
 For dinner, choose one of their three restaurants, 19th Pub for casual dinner and drinks, Stables Saloon for rustic settings and country cooking, or Elements for fine-dining in beautiful atmosphere.
-Reservations are recommended and can be made by (276) 222-3800 or email@example.com.
+Reservations are recommended and can be made by (276) 222-3940 or firstname.lastname@example.org.
 Staying longer than a day?
 Primland offers much to do, many ways to relax, and various accommodation options for travelers.
 Participate in guided outdoor adventures like ATV rides, hikes, hunting and more.
 Rejuvenate yourself at their Native American themed spa.
 Gaze at the stars in Primland’s very own observatory with nightly shows by their in-house astronomer.
 Love it so much you want to stay?
 Book a room or suite in the lodge, a private guest house, or even a luxury tree house with stunning views of the Blue Ridge Mountains.
 Primland is great for a romantic getaway or a family vacation.
 Children’s activities are constantly being planned to keep the kids entertained while the parents relax.

 From rugged mountain trails to deliciously sweet fudge to luxurious pampering, Meadows of Dan can provide the perfect pause in your travels on the Blue Ridge Parkway.
 Go to VisitPatrickCounty.org to learn more about accommodations, other attractions, and events in Patrick County, VA.